SeabassTheFish03/TheoryViz/dsl_manual.md

 The object indicated at `<obj_name>` does not exist at the time of calling.
 If there is no active animation or object that could be paused, it raises a DoesNotExist error.
 ### Malformed Command
 If the number of arguments is incorrect or if <n> is not a valid number--i.e. negative--it throws a MalformedCommand error.
+### No Play Called
+If no play or animate command has been previously called when pause is called, an exception is thrown.

 # Play
 Usage: 'PLAY'